 - Pop the dough out of the bowl and lightly oil the inside of the bowl.
 Put the dough back in, cover the bowl with plastic wrap, and let it rise for about 90 minutes in a draft-free and warmish spot.

 - Divide the dough in half and roll it out or stretch it out to cover your pizza pan.
-Cover the pans with plastic wrap and let them rest another 45 minutes.
+Cover the pans with plastic wrap and let them rest for another 45 minutes.

 - Top with your favorite pizza sauce and toppings, bake and enjoy!